m13253/telegram-bot-mux/Readme.md

 Rate limiting is automatically applied to all API calls with a `chat_id` parameter.
 It supports URL query string, `application/x-www-form-urlencoded`, `application/json`, but `multipart/form-data` bypasses rate limiting due to memory usage concerns.

 While in queue, the client can cancel the pending API call by canceling the HTTP request.
+However, the occupied time slot in the queue is not released in the current implementation.

 ## Web console